jpleboeuf/3d-spinning-shapes/clang/README.md

   (in the Visual Studio Installer, select also "Desktop development with C++" on top of "MSBuild tools");
 - [Clang LLVM](https://clang.llvm.org/) (Windows MSVC);
-- [Ninja](https://ninja-build.org/) if you want an easy way to build the executables.
+- [Ninja](https://ninja-build.org/) if you want an easy way to build the executables;
+- [Alacritty](https://alacritty.org/) if you want smoother terminal display.

 # Build